 4. Color Becomes Synonymous With the BrandAt the beginning of a brand’s life cycle, no one knows the name of the brand behind the logo, so the company often spells out the name around the logo.
 For instance, although the Nike logo is now commonly seen as a swoosh, for much of Nike’s history beginning in 1971, “NIKE” was incorporated alongside the swoosh.
 But when the brand achieves worldwide success and becomes iconic, the brand name often drops out, leaving behind only the logo’s design and color.
 When that happens — as it did with Nike — often consumers begin to synonymize the color with the brand.
 Tiffany & Co.’s logo is a good example.
 The shade of blue that serves as the background for Tiffany’s name is now known all over the world as “the Tiffany Blue.”
 Over time, the color or colors you choose for your logo will imprint themselves in your consumers’ minds.
-This is why it’s no surprise that some companies trademark sets of colors to protect their brand from other brands in the same market using the same or similar colors.
-For instance, T-Mobile registered its particular shade of magenta in 2000.
-Since then, T-Mobile has prominently showcased this color in their stores and promotional material.
+That’s why it comes as no surprise that some companies trademark specific color combinations to safeguard their brand against other brands in the same market that might employ identical or akin colors.
+For instance, in 2000, T-Mobile officially registered its unique shade of magenta.
+From that point onwards, T-Mobile has prominently featured this color in both their stores and promotional materials.
 To make their brand more recognizable, companies often use the same colors on everything, including their advertisement, uniforms, packaging, store décor, and many more.
 Your goal should be for your audience to think of your brand when they see the shade of color you use for your brand and logo.

 So, When Choosing Colors For Your New Logo…